 Furthermore, HANA is not a competitive product.
-Therefore, whatever SAP may have taken from Teradata was either not particularly good, or SAP screwed up the implementation of the concept.
+Therefore, whatever SAP may have taken from Teradata was either not particularly useful, or SAP screwed up the implementation of the concept.
 HANA’s power comes from its association with SAP, not from HANA’s capabilities as a product.

-SAP’s arguments against Teradata’s claims regarding anti-competitive behavior go beyond anything reasonable, dance in the area of insulating and make one wonder about the attorneys used by SAP.
+SAP’s arguments against Teradata’s claims regarding anti-competitive behavior go beyond anything reasonable, dance in the area of insulating, and make one wonder about the attorneys used by SAP.
 Any person who would make these arguments to me would so ruin their credibility; I would never listen to them again.

 The impression given is that SAP hopes to find a weak judge who would believe such arguments.
-A motion to dismiss is automatic, but if this is what SAP came up with (assuming there was no miscommunication with the attorneys and SAP) this case appears to be a substantial risk for SAP.
-Teradata is asking for SAP to change the way they do business essentially.
-Teradata’s request is entirely consistent with demanding the SAP follow the normal rules of competition.
+A motion to dismiss is automatic, but if this is what SAP came up with (assuming there was no miscommunication with the attorneys and SAP), this case appears to be a substantial risk for SAP.
+Teradata is asking for SAP to change the way they do business mainly.
+Teradata’s request is entirely consistent with demanding the SAP follow the standard rules of competition.
 SAP is asking that the US courts allow them to use tricks and deception to push vendors out of “their” customers.
 SAP claims to own them because they have sold them an ERP system.
 Teradata is asking for the courts to bar some of SAP’s behaviors as covered in the following quotation in the Teradata complaint.

 “Teradata therefore is entitled to an injunction barring SAP’s illegal conduct, monetary damages, and all other legal and equitable relief available under law and which the court may deem proper.”

-US courts are not the best place for anticompetitive enforcement.
+US courts are not the best place for anti-competitive enforcement.
 One question might be, why is the FTC not investigating SAP?
 The exact issues listed by Teradata in their complaint have been reported to us for years.
-But as the FTC no longer is interested in enforcing antitrust law, this is Teradata’s only option.
+But as the FTC is no longer interested in enforcing antitrust law, this is Teradata’s only option.
 The US economy is increasingly dominated by larger and larger entities, something which reduces competition and depresses wages.